works123/retail_analytics_sellers_reward_system/README.md

 > - How many orders are each sellers getting weekly, monthly and yearly?
 > - How are the sellers doing with meeting their delivery(logistics) commitment the customer?
 > - How are the sellers performing in terms of product review?
 > - Where are the sellers located?
-Geolocation data is provided?
+Geolocation data is provided.
 >   - Where do we have densely populated sellers and where do have very little seller to meet orders?
 > - How does sellers location affect delivery services
 > - Can you discover any seasonlity in our products or ordering pattern